 Research associated with litigation in which voter rolls have been matched against driver’s license lists has confirmed this finding in states such as North Carolina, Pennsylvania, South Carolina, Texas, and Wisconsin.
 (Whether these differences have been sufficient to invalidate the laws has varied across courts.)

-While it may seem obvious that voter ID laws can only serve to depress turnout, important arguments have been made by scholars that the very presence of voter ID laws can have a counter-mobilizing effect that encourages greater turnout among voting populations that are targeted by those laws.
+While it may seem obvious that voter ID laws serve to depress turnout (even if descriptively and not causally), scholars have made important arguments that the very presence of voter ID laws can have a counter-mobilizing effect that encourages greater turnout among voting populations that are targeted by those laws.

 Another important research issue is whether ID laws are implemented consistently as written.
 Based on studies involving close observation of poll workers, at least two articles (here and here) suggest that inconsistent implementation may be common.